A write-up of the event can be found here

 NO says much informed opinion.
 An indiscriminate push to build tall will repeat the uglification mistakes of the ’60s and ’70s, harm sustainability, will generate less social housing, and damage Bristol’s “unique selling point” – its charm and beauty – which attracts new people and new talent.

-On 5th March, the Bristol Civic Society will hold an open discussion at 7:00 pm at the Arnolfini, with talks by 4 of Britain’s best-respected experts on urban densification:
+On 5th March, the Bristol Civic Society held an open discussion at 7:00 pm at the Arnolfini, with talks by 4 of Britain’s best-respected experts on urban densification:

 Yolande Barnes, Chair of the Bartlett Real Estate Institute at UCL, on investment and cultural trends moving cities away from high-rise